Pterostilbene, resveratrol and hyperpigmentation

 However, until recently, there had not been any research examining the effects of pterostilbene on pigment production in the skin - in contrast to its more widely researched chemical “cousin”, resveratrol.

-Pigment production in the skin, also known as melanogenesis, is a process that occurs when the skin is exposed to UV radiation.
 The skin produces pigment as a way to protect against the damaging effects of the radiation.
 However, too much pigment (hyperpigmentation) can cause cosmetic problems, such as uneven skin tone, and may even increase the risk of skin cancer.

 Researchers have studied many different compounds for their ability to reduce pigment production, but some of these compounds can have side effects such as allergic reactions, irritation, and even cancer.

-Resveratrol is a chemical found in plants that has been shown to be effective at reducing pigment production and the activity of a enzyme called tyrosinase.
+Resveratrol is a chemical found in plants that has been shown to be effective at reducing pigment production via inhibiting the activity of an enzyme called tyrosinase.
 Tyrosinase is an enzyme that plays a key role in melanogenesis.
-However, resveratrol is not absorbed well by the body and does not last long in the body, and this can limit its effectiveness.

 Resveratrol, pterostilbene, tyrosinase and melanin reduction after UV exposure